Skip to content

 • Referrals will only be accepted from health professionals who have undertaken an adequate financial and needs assessment.

-• Assistance will be considered for payment or part payment of an unpaid utility bill.
+• Assistance will be considered for payment or part payment of an eligible household bill.

 • Funding is not available in cash, or for the direct payment of treatment for cancer, pharmaceutical costs, travel, accommodation costs, or the ongoing provision of aids or appliances.